gml19991011-m/urban-route-learning/README.md

 Before the disruption, repeated feedback allows the agent to learn that Route A is relatively advantageous.

 When the environment changes, previously learned expectations become inaccurate.
 Unexpected outcomes generate prediction errors, which update latent route values and progressively alter future choices.

 The learning-rate comparison further illustrates how differences in latent learning parameters can produce different adaptation trajectories even when agents experience the same underlying environment.

 The parameter-recovery analysis extends this logic in the opposite direction by demonstrating, using synthetic data, how observed choices and outcomes can be used to estimate latent learning parameters through likelihood-based fitting.

-Together, the project therefore explores both:
+Together, the project explores both:

-\text{parameters}
-\rightarrow
-\text{behaviour}
+\text{parameters} \rightarrow \text{behaviour}

 and:

-\text{behaviour}
-\rightarrow
-\text{estimated parameters}
+\text{behaviour} \rightarrow \text{estimated parameters}

 Repository Structure